 Felt Heart Pockets

 Sew a small felt heart pocket on the card to tuck in a personal note or candy.
 This small surprise always brings a smile.
+You can find more inspiration in our handmade Valentine’s Day card ideas.

 Hand-Painted Heart Motifs

 Get those brushes out and paint some beautiful hearts on your cards.
 My favorite part about this is choosing vibrant colors that pop against a white background, creating a stunning visual effect.
+You can find more inspiration in our guide to creative homemade Valentines cards for him.

 Pop-Up Cards with a Twist